yousif-cys/Hybrid-Crypto-AES-RSA/README.md

 After entering the password , two "RSA" keys will be generated automatically:

 - 🔑 **Private Key** (`keys/private_key.pem`) — Keep this secret, never share it
-> This password protects your private key file. **Keep it safe — you will need it to decrypt files.**

 - 🌐 **Public Key** (`keys/public_key.pem`) — Share this with anyone who wants to send you encrypted files

 > Anyone who has your **Public Key** can encrypt a file and send it to you.
 > Only **you** can decrypt it using your **Private Key + the first password**.